 Full Challenge information

-The following Challenge Panel will consider applications submitted to this Challenge:
+The following Challenge Panel considered applications submitted to this Challenge:

 |Dr Malcolm Skingle (Chair)||GlaxoSmithKline|